Does broadband need a phone line?

 Fibre broadband

-Full fibre broadband delivers a high-speed connection directly to your home via fibre-optic cables.
-Unlike traditional ADSL, which uses copper phone lines, fibre doesn’t rely on phone lines at all, so connections can offer faster download and upload speeds, making them ideal for streaming, gaming, and working from home.
+Full fibre broadband delivers high-speed connections directly to your home via fibre-optic cables.
+Unlike traditional ADSL, which uses copper phone lines, fibre doesn't rely on phone lines at all, resulting in dramatically faster download and upload speeds.

 Cable and mobile broadband